This topic explains how to customize Multi Search views in FotoStation, for example to add macros for quick metadata tagging using drag and drop.

 A Multi search view is slightly similar to a Classify view, but it can be customized to a greater extent.
 Files are sorted in columns based on their metadata content, which is determined by performing a search.
 For instance, you can set up a limited search for a certain abbreviation in the Category metadata field and sort files accordingly.
 To allow sorting of files by dragging and dropping them from one column to another, you can set up a text macro that’s run when file a file is dropped, adding custom metadata to the field.

-FotoStation comes with two Multi search views when it is installed – the Categories and Categorize views.
+FotoStation comes with three multi search views when it is installed – the Categories, Categorize, and News Agencies views.
 With Categories you can view the contents of an archive sorted by the content of the Category metadata field.
 All commonly used category abbreviations are included.
 The Categorize view is similar to Categories, but has also been set up to allow dragging and dropping of files from one column to another through the use of a text macro that changes the content of the Category field.

 Creating a new Multi Search view